aliyevmursal/backupsync/README.md

 🚀 BackupSync – Key Features

-🕒 Timestamped Backups – Creates a unique timestamped folder for each backup operation 🔄 Incremental Backups – Save space and time by only backing up changes since the last full backup 📂 Configurable Source/Destination – Easily specify what to backup and where 📦 Optional Compression – Choose whether to compress backups using tar.gz format 📢 Notification System – Get email or Telegram alerts when backups complete 🗑️ Automatic Cleanup – Automatically remove backups older than specified days ☁️ Cloud/Network Support – Upload backups to AWS S3, FTP servers, or remote servers via SSH ⏳ Scheduling Support – Designed to work seamlessly with cron jobs 🔄 Restore Functionality – Easily restore from any full or incremental backup
+- **🕒 Timestamped Backups**: Creates a unique timestamped folder for each backup operation
+- **🔄 Incremental Backups**: Save space and time by only backing up changes since the last full backup
+- **📂 Configurable Source/Destination**: Easily specify what to backup and where
+- **📦 Optional Compression**: Choose whether to compress backups using tar.gz format
+- **📢 Notification System**: Get email or Telegram alerts when backups complete
+- **🗑️ Automatic Cleanup**: Automatically remove backups older than specified days
+- **☁️ Cloud/Network Support**: Upload backups to AWS S3, FTP servers, or remote servers via SSH
+- **⏳ Scheduling Support**: Designed to work seamlessly with cron jobs
+- **🔄 Restore Functionality**: Easily restore from any full or incremental backup
 ## Requirements

 - Bash shell